2-day MOUNTAIN SKILLS courses IN THE LAKE DISTRICT

 4:30pm – 5pm: De-brief at the village pub then head home.

-NB:This course doesn’t include climbing but may include Grade 1 scrambling
+NB:This course doesn’t include climbing but may include steep ground and Grade 1 scrambling.

 MARK REID is the author of 17 walking guidebooks including ‘The Inn Way’ series.
 He is a qualified Walking Group Leader, Hill & Moorland Leader and Mountain Leader, and has an unrivalled knowledge of the history and geography of the North of England; he also has a BA (Hons) Geography degree from the University of Lancaster.
 Mark Reid has walked over 21,000 miles of footpaths over the past 23 years, and has taken over 11,000 people out walking in the countryside.
 Mark has appeared on ITV YORKSHIRE on the TV walks series ‘A Breath of Fresh Air’ along with ITV weatherman Jon Mitchell, as well as ITV1’s The Dales.